shengwen-tw/nixie-clock/readme.md

 * mv /tmp/DS1307RTC/ **Your_arduino_path/libraries/**

 #Circuit
-All the circuit was drawing under the KiCad, Kicad is a strong circuit CAD software, to install it, you can type:
+All the circuit was drawing under the KiCad, KiCad is a strong circuit CAD software, to install it, you can type:
 * sudo apt-get install kicad

 After finished installing the Kicad, you can type the following command to read the circuits: